universome/stylegan-v/README.md

 If you have Ampere GPUs (A6000, A100 or RTX-3090), then use `environment-ampere.yaml` instead because it is based CUDA 11 and newer pytorch versions.

+## System requirements

+Our codebase uses the same system requirements as StyleGAN2-ADA: see them [here](https://github.com/NVlabs/stylegan2-ada-pytorch#requirements).
+We trained all the 256x256 models on 4 V100s with 32 GB each for ~2 days.
+It is very similar in training time to [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch) (even a bit faster).

 ## Training
 ### Dataset structure
 The dataset should be either a `.zip` archive (the default setting) or a directory structured as: